dovecot/documentation/docs/core/plugins/fts.md

 LDA/LMTP nor an IMAP 'APPEND' command updates the indexes immediately.
 This means that if a user has received a lot of mail since the last indexing (i.e., the last search operation), it may take a while to index all the new mails before replying to the search command.
-Dovecot sends periodic “\* OK Indexed n% of the mailbox” updates which can be caught by client implementations to implement a progress bar.
+Dovecot sends periodic "\* OK Indexed n% of the mailbox" updates which can be caught by client implementations to implement a progress bar.

 Updating the FTS index as messages arrive makes for a more responsive user